Board of Trustees

 Tommy Yang Guo recently graduated from the School of Oriental and African Studies in London (SOAS).
 He also holds a BS in Economics from the University of International Business and Economics in Beijing, and an MS in Finance from the Stuart School of Business, ITT, in Chicago.
 He has worked as a credit analyst with Southern Securities in Beijing and as a finance consultant with Newsweb Corp. in Chicago.
 He was the coordinator of the Clinton HIV/AIDS Initiative in China, a partnership with Newsweb Corp.
 He is a Chinese national and currently resides in Chicago.

 Eva Haller is the Co-founder of the Campaign Communications Institute of America, a worldwide marketing agency in Manhattan with a client base of Fortune 100 companies.
+In 2013 she was named visiting professor and received an honorary doctorate of letters by the Glasgow Caledonian University.
 Haller was a therapist and researcher working with children with special needs in New York City and conducting research on adoption practices in England and the United States.
 Since 1984 she has actively participated on the boards of institutions such as El Pilar Archaeological Reserve, Aidmatrix, The Jane Goodall Institute, Women for Women International, The Medici Archive, Free the Children, Counterpart International, Center for Defense Information, A Blade of Grass, Sing for Hope, The Culture Project, and the Foundation for University of California, Santa Barbara.

-Peter Hutchings has concentrated on nonprofit board work for the past decade.
-In addition to the board of the Rubin Museum, he serves with the Visiting Nurse Service of New York, New York Organ Donor Network, and Legal Services of the Hudson Valley.
-He also chairs the board of the El Dorado, a NYC cooperative apartment building.
+Peter Hutchings has concentrated on nonprofit board work for the past dozen years.
+In addition to the board of the Rubin Museum, he serves with the Visiting Nurse Service of New York, New York Organ Donor Network, and Medicare Rights Center as well as the board of the El Dorado, a NYC cooperative apartment building.
 Before his retirement, Peter was the Chief Financial Officer for Guardian Life and earlier a partner in the employee benefits firm of Kwasha Lipton.

 Richard Lanier is a founding trustee and president of the Asian Cultural Council, a grant-making foundation established by John D. Rockefeller 3rd in 1963 that supports cultural exchange between Asia and the United States.
 He is also a founding trustee of the Trust for Mutual Understanding, which funds cultural and environmental exchanges between the United States and Russia and other Eastern and Central European countries.
 He has served on the State Department’s Cultural Property Advisory Committee, is an Honorary Life Trustee of the Isamu Noguchi Foundation and Garden Museum, a Director of the Japan Society, a member of the Asian Art Visiting Committee at the Metropolitan Museum of Art, and a trustee of the Resource Center for Cultural Engagement, The Tibetan Buddhist Resource Center, and the Urasenke Tea Ceremony Center.